edelprior/natureofcode/03_Forces/25_ApplyingForce/README.md

 Think of this Acceleration malarkey in the sense of someone pushing against you, the harder they push, the faster you'll fall and embarrass yourself.
 But the fatter you are, the slower you'll fall.
 Silver Linings.
 So as hard as someone pushes you, is directly proportional to how fast you'll fall, so it can be said, **Acceleration = Force**

+### The Sketch itself
+In Sketch 25, simply using an ```ApplyForce()``` Function in the sketch and calling it along with Acceleration in the mover class, we can mimic the Natural World.

-#### Lets put all these big Sciencey words into context
-**Location is mucked about with by Velocity, and Velocity by Acceleration.
-And Acceleration is equal to Force.**
+#### So putting all these big Sciencey words into context :: Location is mucked about with by Velocity, and Velocity by Acceleration.
+And Acceleration is equal to Force.